 If you wish to contact me, please use my home e-mail address: mailto:[email protected]

-I would like to announce that the new book by Paul Bostock and me is now at the printers and is now ready for sale.
 It is a comprehensive survey of English card-makers from 1761-1905 with a focus on the wood-block period.
-The contents will be as follows:
+The contents are as follows:

 Chapter One: Introduction - general discussion of the issues, the sources and the approach.